CarterR21/CarterR21/README.md

 Hello, I'm Carter.
-College grad with a Bachelor's in Computer Science, now aspiring data analyst with expertise in data analyst, querying data, reporting, and database design
+College grad with a Bachelor's in Computer Science, now aspiring data analyst with expertise in data analytics, querying data, reporting, and database design along with a love to learn and gain insights!

 ### 📘 Projects